Elon Musk says Tesla will build a vehicle dedicated for use as robotaxi

 Elon Musk says Tesla will build a vehicle dedicated for use as robotaxi2 min read .
-Updated: 08 Apr 2022, 10:25 PM IST
+08 Apr 2022

 - Elon Musk was speaking at the opening ceremony of his Gigafactory in Texas for the first time.